-- Investing: After investing my first bonus in the stock market, I realized that passive investing wasn’t as gratifying to me as I thought it would be - the market swings would make me nauseous and the COVID crisis made that worse (for my own peace of mind, I sold out of my individual stock holdings and put it all in the SPY index fund).
-I’ve been saving my cash over the last 2 years with the hopes of buying a multi-family home within the next year - my grandma has one in Brooklyn and it provides a steady income stream in retirement.
+- Investing: After investing my first bonus in the stock market, I realized that passive investing wasn’t as gratifying to me as I thought it would be - the market swings would make me nauseous and the COVID crisis made that worse.
+(For my own peace of mind, I sold out of my individual stock holdings and put it all in the SPY index fund.)
+I’ve been saving my cash over the last 2 years with the hopes of buying a multi-family home within the next year — my grandma has one in Brooklyn that provides a steady income stream in retirement.
 Depending on what I’d buy, the tenant would end up paying most of the mortgage for me.
 My biggest pet peeve each month is writing out my rent check since that could instead go toward building equity in a property that I own.
 My sister has been helping me do research on neighborhoods so I’m excited to begin house hunting in the new year!

 How did you end-up investing in the stock market?

 When I got my bonus (2018), the market was doing well.
 I already had an emergency fund and a pretty high savings rate, and wanted to take advantage of the market trends.
 By then I was fairly well-versed in investing and what my options were; I read equity research reports and decided to invest in companies that I thought showed promise and aligned with my values.

 How have you managed your student-debt since leaving college?
 Did debt factor into your career decision?

 I was encouraged to take the job in finance because I knew I’d be graduating with $25k in student loans and I wanted to start saving as much for my retirement as soon as possible (to take advantage of compound interest).
 I’m lucky that my education opened doors to make that happen.